cyrielladriere/GPT-from-scratch/README.md

 This bellkman cast hath residenced the time of the sea, Great All-Souls' transgred was aside.
 ```
 Even though the generated text cannot be classified as coherent or correct English, you can still see major improvements over randomly generating characters.
-The generated text also resembles the Shakespearean pretty well.
+The generated text also resembles the Shakespearean style pretty well.